WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    is present of `certificate-chain` or `ed25519Key`.
 Otherwise, return "invalid".

 Note that the above algorithm can determine that an exchange's headers are potentially-valid before the exchange's payload is received.
-The client MAY process those headers as soon as they are validated.
-If `integrity` identifies a header field like `MI` ({{?I-D.thomson-http-mice}}) that can incrementally validate the payload, the client MAY also incrementally process the validated parts of the payload as soon as they are validated.
-The client MUST NOT process any part of the headers or payload before it has been validated either by the signature or the header field named by `integrity`.
+Similarly, if `integrity` identifies a header field like `MI` ({{?I-D.thomson-http-mice}}) that can incrementally validate the payload, early parts of the payload can be determined to be potentially-valid before later parts of the payload.
+Higher-level protocols MAY process parts of the exchange that have been determined to be potentially-valid as soon as that determination is made but MUST NOT process parts of the exchange that are not yet potentially-valid.
+Similarly, as the higher-level protocol determines that parts of the exchange are actually valid, the client MAY process those parts of the exchange and MUST wait to process other parts of the exchange until they too are determined to be valid.

 ## Updating signature validity ## {#updating-validity}